felipedferreira/cinedex-api/README.md

 # 🎬 Cinedex

 **Cinedex** is a modern ASP.NET Core REST API that lets users explore, search, and manage movie data — inspired by platforms like IMDb and TMDb.
-It’s built with **Clean Architecture** and **Domain-Driven Design (DDD)** principles, focusing on scalability, maintainability, and clean separation of concerns.
+It's built with **Clean Architecture** and **Domain-Driven Design (DDD)** principles, focusing on scalability, maintainability, and clean separation of concerns.

 ---